 - Get a smart thermostat.
-We recommend this one from ecobee.
 A smart thermostat will manage the changing temperatures for you, resulting in a more comfortable home and major savings on your heating and electric bills.
 If you aren’t ready to invest in more smart technology, you can manually do the job of the smart thermostat.

 - Clean out your fridge.
 The more food you have in your fridge, the more energy it uses to keep them cool.
 In addition to regularly throwing out expired food and consolidating leftovers and condiments, you can take out all of the foods you don’t even need to refrigerate.

 - Close the flue.
 If you have a fireplace, you probably don’t use it during the warmer months.
 Make sure you close the flue (also known as the damper) because heat rises and the chimney is the fastest way out during colder nights.